 We invite them to leave feedback on our experiment in the comments section below.

-Update 07/04/17: We are currently in discussions with Scotts Australia regarding the performance of the Scotts and Debco products in our experiment.
-Stay tuned for an update on this in due course.
+Update 30/04/17: We have finalised discussions with Scott’s Australia regarding the performance of the Scott’s and Debco products in our experiment.
+See below for details.

 Disclaimer: All of the products tested and materials used in this experiment were purchased by Leaf, Root & Fruit at full retail price.
 No incentives or sponsorship are received from any of the companies mentioned in this blog post.